-From the architect.
+Text description provided by the architects.
 MIMA started with the intention of planning a dwelling that responds directly to the lifestyle of nowadays’ societies.
 How can architecture adapt to the quick life changes and ambitions of a well informed and increasingly exigent society?
 MIMA architects researched for years to design a fast produced, flexible, light and cheap yet good quality product, wrapped up with a pleasant clean design.

 More fundamentally, MIMA responds to the modern dream for clean sophisticated design and bright open spaces, launching in the housing market a dream 36 sqm dwelling which costs the same as a mid-range car.